lawmaster10/howcryptoworksbook/Part_01_Bitcoin_Fundamentals.md

 ### Consensus and Chain Selection

 For a decentralized network to agree on the true history of transactions, it needs a robust consensus mechanism.
 Bitcoin uses **Nakamoto Consensus**, which is often simplified as the "longest chain rule" but is more accurately described as the "heaviest chain rule."
 The canonical chain is the one with the most accumulated computational work (chainwork) invested in it, not necessarily the one with the most blocks.
+(Difficulty relates to the target via difficulty ≈ target₀/target; chainwork sums per-block work across the chain.)

 Think of finding a block as a lottery; chainwork is the total sum of "lottery tickets" (hashes) required to build the entire chain, a value calculated from the difficulty target (nBits) of each block.
 A shorter chain could have a higher cumulative difficulty, making it the valid one.
 This prevents an attacker from overwriting history with a long but easy-to-produce chain, as the sheer energy invested in the honest chain makes it prohibitively expensive to overcome.